weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 himself?"

 "That's just it, I used to go to see them, they don't come to see me.
-If the sisters don't want me, there's no way I can <span id="calibre_link-140" page-number="90" page-name="Page:There Is Confusion.djvu/96" page-index="96" page-quality="3" title="Page:There_Is_Confusion.djvu/96"></span>reach him, particularly since he isn't interested.
+If the sisters don't want me, there's no way I can reach him, particularly since he isn't interested.
 I had just hoped that if he kept on seeing me, some day he would grow to like me."